TimeCaps: Capturing Time Series Data With Capsule Networks: Experiments and Results

 \section{Experiments and Results}

-We trained the TimeCaps on MIT-BIH Arrhythmia Dataset \cite{moody2001impact} which contains 17 classes of Electrocardiography (ECG) beats.
-We used wfdb software package to segment each ECG beat.
-Moreover, to test the applicability of TimeCaps, we used validated the
+We trained the TimeCaps on MIT-BIH Arrhythmia Dataset \cite{moody2001impact} which contains 16 classes of Electrocardiography (ECG) beats.
+We used wfdb software package\footnote{https://archive.physionet.org/physiotools/wfdb.shtml} to segment each ECG beat.
+Moreover, to test the applicability of TimeCaps in other domains, we used the Google speech commands dataset \cite{warden2018speech} which contained 30 different audio commands. we discover that one-to-one comparison of all aspects of our method with the state-of-the art is impractical.
+Therefore, when evaluating the results, we could only compare the classification accuracy with the state-of-the-art methods for the given datasets.